 ➞ Click-through rate (CTR)

-It indicates the number of people that have seen your post and have clicked on a CTA button link.
-CTR shows how attractive your content is and if it persuades them to act.
-That’s why the higher the rate is, the better.
+This indicates the number of people that have seen your post and who have clicked on a CTA link.
+CTR shows how attractive your content is to audiences and if it persuades them to act.
+The higher the rate, the better.

 To calculate your CTR, use this formula:

 Total Clicks / Total Impressions x 100 = CTR %